YanceyA/Danger_Klipper_Docs/docs/MPC.md

 - `ambient_temp_sensor: temperature_sensor <sensor_name>`
   _Default Value: MPC ESTIMATE_
-  It it recommended not to specify this parameter and let MPC will estimate.
+  It is recommended not to specify this parameter and let MPC will estimate.
 This is used for initial state temperature and calibration but not for actual control.
   Any temperature sensor could be used, but the sensor should be in proximity to the hotend or measuring the ambient air surrounding the hotend.

 # Calibration

 The MPC default calibration routine takes the following steps:

-- Cool to ambient: The calibration routine needs to know the approximate ambient temperature and waits until the hotend temperature stabilises and stops decreasing relative to ambient.
+> 1. Cool to ambient: The calibration routine needs to know the approximate ambient temperature and waits until the hotend temperature stabilises and stops decreasing relative to ambient.
-- Heat past 200°C: Measure the point where the temperature is increasing most rapidly, and the time and temperature at that point.
+> 2. Heat past 200°C: Measure the point where the temperature is increasing most rapidly, and the time and temperature at that point.
 Also, three temperature measurements are needed at some point after the initial latency has taken effect.
-- Hold temperature while measuring ambient heat-loss: At this point enough is known for the MPC algorithm to engage.
+> 3. Hold temperature while measuring ambient heat-loss: At this point enough is known for the MPC algorithm to engage.
 The calibration routine makes a best guess at the overshoot past 200°C which will occur and targets this temperature for about a minute while ambient heat-loss is measured without and with the fan engaged (if a `cooling_fan` is specified)
-- MPC calibration routine creates the appropriate model constants.
-At this time the model parameters are temporary and not yet saved to the printer configuration via SAVE_CONFIG.
+> 4. The MPC calibration routine creates the appropriate model constants.
+At this time the model parameters are temporary and not yet saved to the printer configuration.

-The MPC calibration routine has to be run initially for each heater to be controlled using MPC.
-In order for MPC to be functional an extruder must be able to reach 200C.
+The MPC calibration routine must be run for each heater, to be controlled by MPC, in order to determine the model parameters.
+For an MPC calibration to be successful an extruder must be able to reach 200C.
+Calibration is performed with the following G-code command.

 `MPC_CALIBRATE HEATER=<heater> [TARGET=<temperature>] [FAN_BREAKPOINTS=<value>]`

 - `HEATER=<heater>`:
-  The extruder heater to be calibrated
+  The extruder heater to be calibrated.

 - `TARGET=<temperature>`:
   _Default Value: 200 (deg C)_